-I am available for all kinds of photography: archaeological (sites & objects), portraits & engagement sessions, families & children, and pets.
+I am available for all kinds of photography in the Los Angeles area and beyond: archaeological (sites & objects), portraits & engagement sessions, families & children, and pets.
 I also maintain an extensive database of images of archaeological sites and objects, which may be used for teaching and publication purposes for a fee and with proper permissions.
-If you are interested in my work and would like more information, please contact me at email@example.com, or via the Comments Form.
+If you are interested in my work and would like more information, please contact me here or via the Comments Form.

 Photographing the relief on the monumental Gate of Zeus and Hera on Thasos (photo by Clemente Marconi)